gauravbosamiya/ML-DL-Project-Template/README.md

-# Project-Template for ML and DL
+# Project Template for ML and DL
 Template for machine learning or deep learning projects